Vapurrwave/Vapurrwave.github.io/README.md

 no bold/italic/underline/etc…,

-no mixing tags in a way that breaks Gemini logic,
+no mixing tags in a way that breaks Gemini logic (like mixing a h1/2/3 tag with a link tag),

 no inserting images directly (with the src tag),